joelek/atlas/readme.md

 });
 ```

 A link is `self-referencing` when the parent and child stores correspond to the same store.
 A self-referencing link is created as shown below.
-Self-referencing links must allow orphaned child records through the use of a nullable field in order not to restrict the database from inserting any records.
+Self-referencing links must allow orphaned child records through the use of a nullable field in order not to restrict the database from inserting any records at all into the store.

 ```ts
 let directories = context.createStore({